-There is one clear lesson you need to know about North County Family Law Courts: You should never attempt to hide assets in a Carlsbad divorce.
+There is one clear lesson you need to know about Carlsbad Family Law Courts: You should never attempt to hide assets in a Carlsbad divorce.

 Attempting to conceal an asset or substantially reduce it’s reported value is illegal and almost always discovered.
 Here in California, divorcing spouses owe each other a “Fiduciary Duty.”
 They must continue to act in the other’s best financial interest throughout the marriage until the final divorce decree is issued.
 This applies to all community property including bank accounts, real estate, credit cards, investments, business ownership (and it’s accounts and assets) and all income.

 If you attempt to hide assets in a Carlsbad divorce or provide information which is in anyway untrue, misleading, incomplete or untrue you can be held in contempt of court and charged with perjury.
 In addition, Judges have full discretion when it comes to community property identification, valuation and division.